Hiwonder-docs/SpiderPi-Pro/source/docs/10_recognition_tracking.md

 ## 6.1 Single Color Recognition

 In this section, the camera detects colors.
-When a red ball is recognized, the buzzer will emit a beep, and the red ball will be highlighted in the transmitted image with "Color: red" displayed.
+When a red ball is recognized, the buzzer will emit a beep, and the red ball will be highlighted in the transmitted image with "**Color: red**" displayed.

 ### 6.1.1 Program Description

 The implementation of color recognition consists of two parts: color detection and execution feedback after recognition.

 First, for the color detection part, Gaussian filtering is applied to the image to reduce noise.
-The Lab color space is then used to convert the color of the object (you can learn more about the Lab color space in the "[OpenCV Vision Basic Course]()" section of the tutorial materials).
+The Lab color space is then used to convert the color of the object (you can learn more about the Lab color space in the "[**OpenCV Vision Basic Course**]()" section of the tutorial materials).

 Next, the object's color within the circle is recognized using color thresholding, followed by masking (masking involves using selected images, shapes, or objects to globally or locally obscure the image being processed).